AlaskaAirlines/Icons/README.md

 ${iconProperties}
 ```

-This will inset the Token output within the scope of the shadow DOM Custom Element and render the appropiate values per the CSS Custom Properties.
+This will inset the Token output within the scope of the shadow DOM Custom Element and render the appropriate values per the CSS Custom Properties.

+In this case, Orion Icons are a direct dependency of the custom element.

+#### Using Icon Properties outside the shadow DOM

+It is not necessary to load the Icon CSS custom properties within the scope of the shadow DOM.
+As long as the variables are made available from the global scope of the project, the CSS custom properties will pierce the shadow DOM and style the icons.

+In this case, the Orion Icons should be noted as a peer dependency with install instructions at the global level.

 ### Building CSS in JS